-I have led problem seminars, trained students for undergraduate and high-school competitions, coached teams and served on juries of international contests since 1996 and am currently the Chair of the Questions Committee of the MAA William Lowell Putnam Mathematics Competition.
+I have led problem seminars, trained students for undergraduate and high-school competitions, coached teams and served on juries of international contests since 1996 and served on the Questions Committee of the MAA William Lowell Putnam Mathematics Competition from 2011–14.

 Department of Mathematics